Last Updated on April 27, 2021 by Ope Quadri

 Boko Haram has its base in Nigeria for several years, but the group’s activities had affected Chad and other countries in the region for years.

-President Derby led his soldiers and launched what could be described as the deadliest onslaught against an outlawed group which had killed thousands of Nigerians and in neighbouring countries.
+President Derby led his soldiers and launched what could be described as the deadliest onslaught against an outlawed group that had killed thousands of Nigerians and in neighboring countries.

 Justifying his action, derby said, “We are able to defend the integrity of our territory.”